Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 # Lionsberg Trust Manifesto

-_Updated February 2024_
+_Updated April 2024_

-This document serves as a provisional "Trust Manifesto" in response to requests from the community.
+This document serves as a provisional "Trust Manifesto" in response to requests from the emerging community.
 It aims to establish a comprehensive source of information addressing the core questions people have when encountering something new.
 For additional information, see also [[Frequently Asked Questions]].

-This document is a [[Work In Progress]].
+This document is a [[Work In Progress]], and ties into [[Lionsberg History and Inception]].

 ## Name